This was platinum trophy #5 for me.

 This game spoke to me personally for the same reasons I enjoy the fiction of late British author David Gemmell (who enjoyed his swords and armor) or the movie 300.
 This is storytelling on an epic scale.

 Odyssey also includes seafaring adventure that hasn’t been seen in the AC franchise since Black Flag.
 It doubles down by extending the adventures beneath the waves.
 One of the most challenging of the trophies to earn was completing all of the undersea adventures in this game.
-At a certain point, you can get Poseidon’s Trident as a weapon, which allows you to breath underwater.
+At a certain point, you can get Poseidon’s Trident as a weapon, which allows you to breathe underwater.
 That helps, believe me.

 If you’ve played this franchise since the beginning, like me, you can recall when falling into the water would cause your game to reset.
 This is a huge leap forward.